red-axe/am-editor/README.md

 -   Execute and install all dependent commands in the root directory of am-editor, for example: `yarn`
 -   Finally restart in examples/vue

-There is no backend API configured in the `Vue` case.
-For details, please refer to `React` and `site-ssr`
+No back-end API is configured in the `Vue` case.
+For details, please refer to `React` and `api` to set reverse proxy

 ## Contribution